giuseppealbrizio/giuseppealbrizio/README.md

 ## 🚀 About Me

-Full Stack Developer & DevOps Management.Graduated in sound engineering and working as full stack developer.
+Full Stack Developer & DevOps Management.
+Graduated in sound engineering and working as full stack developer.

 ## 👩‍💻 I'm currently working on...